 - This article only applies to advertising, where CMYK files are specifically requested.
 It does not pertain to editorial photographs, which should be supplied as sRGB files.

-- This article applies to all recent versions of Photoshop, but not Photoshop Elements.
+- This article applies to all versions of Photoshop, but not Photoshop Elements.

-- This article assumes some knowledge of standard post-processing techniques, and color-management principles.
+- This article assumes some knowledge of standard post-processing techniques, and colour-management principles.